rpazda/SEDS-UCF-Site/README.md

 ### _header.php

 This contains the content for the top of the main pages, namely the logo div and the navigation bar.
 This needs to be updated when pages are added/removed or if the logo is updated and needs adjusting.
-The nav bar is just an unordered list &gt;ul&lt; with list items &gt;li&lt; which contain anchor links &gt;a&lt; to other pages.
-Each link also has a FontAwesome icon &gt;i&lt;.
+The nav bar is just an unordered list &lt;ul&gt; with list items &lt;li&gt; which contain anchor links &lt;a&gt; to other pages.
+Each link also has a FontAwesome icon &lt;i&gt;.
 This should be simple to update if you follow the pattern.

 ### _sidebar-content.php